technoon-org/technoon.org/ainoon/lesson_1/slides.md

 **Remember:** Don't use private data with public models!

-* Try ChatGPT's **Think longer** (reasoning) mode:
-  * "Make a plan to increase visitors to my website"
-  * Compare level of detail with/without reasoning
-* Try ChatGPT's **Deep Research** mode:
-  * "Find a cheap washing machine for a family of four"
-  * Searches the web and summarises in a few minutes
 * **Practice prompting**
   * Describe a photo with text to prompt ChatGPT to replicate it
   * Keep refining your prompt to more closely match the photo